S4 method for class 'ConservationProblem,ANY,ANY,matrix'

 problem()object.- penalty

-numericpenalty that is used to scale the importance of selecting planning units with strong connectivity between them compared to the main problem objective (e.g., solution cost when the argument toxhas a minimum set objective set usingadd_min_set_objective()).
+numericvalue denoting the importance of selecting planning units with strong connectivity between them compared to the main problem objective (e.g., solution cost ifxhas a minimum set objective set usingadd_min_set_objective()).
 Higherpenaltyvalues can be used to obtain solutions with a high degree of connectivity, and smallerpenaltyvalues can be used to obtain solutions with a small degree of connectivity.
-Note that negativepenaltyvalues can be used to obtain solutions that have very little connectivity.- zones
+Note that negativepenaltyvalues can be used to obtain solutions that avoid connectivity.- zones

 matrixorMatrixobject describing the neighborhood scheme for different zones.
-Each row and column corresponds to a different zone in the argument tox, and cell values must contain binarynumericvalues (i.e., one or zero) that indicate if neighboring planning units (as specified in the argument todata) should be considered neighbors if they are allocated to different zones.
+Each row and column corresponds to a different zone inx, and cell values must contain binarynumericvalues (i.e., one or zero) that indicate if neighboring planning units (perdata) should be treated as neighbors if they are allocated to different zones.
 The cell values along the diagonal of the matrix indicate if planning units that are allocated to the same zone should be considered neighbors or not.
-The default argument tozonesis an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered neighbors if they are both allocated to the same zone.- data
+Defaults to an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that planning units are only considered neighbors if they are both allocated to the same zone.- data

 NULL,matrix,Matrix,data.frame, orarrayobject showing which planning units are neighbors with each other.
-The argument defaults toNULLwhich means that the neighborhood data is calculated automatically using theadjacency_matrix()function.
+Defaults toNULLsuch that the neighborhood data are calculated automatically using theadjacency_matrix()function.
 See the Data format section for more information.

 Value